 Establish limits: Setting limits means containing, caring for, and protecting.
-The word “limit” is not a punishment, but containment.
-Limits help young people to live with security, to understand which is the safe space where they can be free to do whatever, to be themselves.
-Another essential ideal, to realize that individual space as their space, but that also they realize that their space needs to be respected equally.
+The word “limit” is not a punishment; but rather, a containment.
+Limits help young kids live with security, understand which is the safe space where they can be free to do whatever, to be themselves.
+Establishing such limits can also help with child emotional development.

-Encourage social and emotional development: One unique form that reinforces emotional development of children is creating strong ties with them, sharing feelings before a given situation and teaching them how to manage their emotions, the positives as much as the negatives.
-To know and to understand emotions and facing them head on can positively influence their attention span and cognitive flexibility, which leads to better academic performance.
+Encourage social and emotional development: Sharing feeling and expressing emotions reinforces the emotional development of children.
+To know and understand emotions and facing them head on can positively influence their attention span and cognitive flexibility, which can also lead to better academic performance.

-Understand and show empathy throughout the emotional rollercoaster that children experience during puberty: The transition of a girl to an adult is a stage of drastic changes.
-The basis of the emotions in this stage develop during early childhood.
-Parents should accompany their children through this stage, giving them confidence, establishing limits, and promoting an environment of mutual respect.
+Understand and show empathy throughout the emotional rollercoaster that children experience during puberty: The transition of a girl to an woman is a stage of drastic changes.
+Parents should guide their teenage children through this stage, giving them confidence, establishing limits, and promoting an environment of mutual respect.